Frequently Asked Questions

 What is the difference between CPTN and other organizations?

-The CPTN is a member driven organization and our main focus is to service our members.
-As a result we strive to provide the best certifications, workshops, examinations and resources that will provide our members with the tools required form them to be successful in the fitness and lifestyle industry.
+The CPTN is a member driven organization.
+Our main focus is to service our members.
+As a result, we strive to provide the best certifications, workshops, examinations and resources that will provide our members with the tools required for them to be successful in the fitness and lifestyle industry.

 Our Personal Trainer Certification is considered one of the best in Canada due to our high standards.
 We require that CPTN Certified Personal Trainers (CPTN-CPT) achieve a passing grade of 75% for application of knowledge in both theory and practical components.

 Trainers are encouraged to maintain their certification status through Conferences, Workshops and Distance Education (Online/In-Home) courses to keep leaps and bounds ahead in their field.
 To remain listed as a personal trainer referral on our site, trainers must maintain their certification status.
 All trainers are verified with submitted proof of completion certificates.

 Do I have to be a CPTN Certified Personal Trainer to be a CPTN Member?

 No. The CPTN welcomes members from other agencies as well as non-certified individuals and organizations to join its Membership base.
 You are required to be a CPTN-CPT to be listed on our Find A Trainer page.
 Please read the Membership Benefits page to learn more about the benefits of becoming a Certified Personal Trainer.